whitef0x0/AbAdmin/README.md

 # AbAdmin

-AbAdmin is a simple plugin which enables Ab split testing for NodeJS apps.
+AbAdmin is a simple plugin which enables backend-based AB split testing for NodeJS apps.

 This package is developed because I couldn't find a nice one to include in my app without changing too much code.
 For this to work, only two lines of code are needed, and I've also created a simple interface to add/view/delete tests.